Skip to content

 Drag&Drop for DoPlayTest

-When you drag and drop a test case into RVL, it generates a RVL.DoPlayTest call.
+When you drag and drop a test case into the RVL, it generates a RVL.DoPlayTest call.
 This call references the test case using an absolute path starting from the framework root, represented by %WORKDIR%.

 Drag&Drop TestCase